vidraj/VybliBibli21Bot/README.md

 Then train a model on an UTF-8-encoded corpus by running `train-rnn.py --train model-name-prefix corpus.txt` and get some predictions seeded by another text by running `train-rnn.py --predict full-model-name text-seeds.txt`.
 Predictions are printed to STDOUT as NULL-terminated UTF-8 strings.
 The predictions can be piped directly into the twitter part (`twitter.py`), which sends them to the account specified by your credentials.

 You can also use the supplied Makefile for ease of use.
-Run `make train` to train some models and run `make "MODEL_CS="`
+Run `make train` to train some models and run `make "MODEL_CS=model-name"`

 ## Description